Bhaktibastwadkar-1234/M3_wiper-control-system/5_Report/README.md

 # Wiper Control system
-this project is mainly concentrate about the working wiper control system
+this project is mainly concentrate about the working wiper control system.

 # Wiper
 INTRODUCTION